2021: On November 16, the College holds a Ground Blessing Ceremony on the future site of the new Lawson Centre for Sustainability.

 2019: As part of Trinity’s campus revitalization plan, the new Student Services Centre opened in Fall 2019 (front hall of the main Trinity College building).
 The Centre brings key student services such as the Office of the Registrar and the Office of the Dean of Students together into one space.
+In October, the College receives $10 million gift to launch of the Integrated Sustainability Initiative.

 2017: The College has built a future for Trinity’s past—the new Trinity College Archives opened.